 Ninth Court of Appeals

 Justice Horton grew up in a small farming community in Northwest Texas on land that was part of the XIT ranch.
-His family, at various times, owned farms, ranches, a hardware store, a farm implement company, a drilling company, a pump company, and a bank.
-Hollis worked in many of these businesses while growing up: his work experience has varied from driving a tractor to working as a machinist, a roustabout, a hand on a pump truck crew, and as a cattle hand.
+At various times, his family owned farms, ranches, a hardware store, a farm implement company, a drilling company, a pump company, and a bank.
+Working in many of these businesses while growing up, Horton’s work experience has varied from driving a tractor to working as a machinist, a roustabout, a hand on a pump truck crew, and working cattle.

-After graduating from high school, Justice Horton attended and then graduated from Duke University, where he majored in Economics and History.
-After attending law school at The University of Texas Law School, he worked as a trial attorney in the Beaumont office of Orgain, Bell & Tucker.
-Hollis received certifications in personal injury trial law and in civil trial law in 1986, after six years of practice; he was re-certified in those specialties in 1991, 1996, 2001, 2006 and 2011.
-Judge Horton's law practice involved trial and appellate matters for the firm's clients: his representative clients included product manufacturers, energy companies, insurance companies, utility companies, chemical companies, and banks.
-Between 1981 and 2004, Hollis participated in trials resulting in jury verdicts from the Sabine River to the Rio Grande.
+After graduating from high school, Horton attended and then graduated from Duke University, where he majored in Economics and History.
+After attending law school at The University of Texas, he worked as a trial attorney in the Beaumont office of Orgain, Bell & Tucker.
+Horton is board certified in personal injury trial law and in civil trial law.
+He has been re-certified in those specialties consistently ever five years beginning in 1991.
+Horton’s law practice involved trial and appellate matters for the firm’s clients: his representative clients included product manufacturers, energy companies, insurance companies, utility companies, chemical companies, and banks.
+Between 1981 and 2004, Horton participated in trials resulting in jury verdicts from the Sabine River to the Rio Grande.

-In 2004, Governor Rick Perry appointed Horton to the 9th Court of Appeals.
-The Texas Senate unanimously confirmed Horton's appointment.
-The voters later elected him to his current office on the 9th Court of Appeals in 2006 and in 2012.
+In 2004, Governor Rick Perry appointed Horton to the Ninth Court of Appeals.
+The Texas Senate unanimously confirmed the appointment.
+The voters later elected him to his current office in 2006, 2012, and 2018.

 Justice Horton and his wife Courtney have two grown children and four grandchildren.